hdShang/arxiv-daily/docs/cs-AI/2025-08-18/papers/250812943v2-optic-er-a-reinforcement-learning-framework-for-real-time-emergency-.md

 ---
 layout: default
-title: OPTIC-ER: A Reinforcement Learning Framework for Real-Time Emergency Response and Equitable Resource Allocation in Underserved African Communities
+title: "OPTIC-ER: A Reinforcement Learning Framework for Real-Time Emergency Response and Equitable Resource Allocation in Underserved African Communities"
 ---

 # OPTIC-ER: A Reinforcement Learning Framework for Real-Time Emergency Response and Equitable Resource Allocation in Underserved African Communities